 that is just sick.

 You're doing amazingly detailed work and I appreciate that you're sharing your efforts with the board.
 While working on my own FJ40, I sometimes wonder how people can make any money restoring old vehicles.
 It's so time consuming taking everything apart, cleaning, blasting, repainting/coating and reassembling.
 I just don't think anyone would be willing to pay for all those hours and hours of work.
 Given the level of detail you've put into this restoration and the months of work, you would need to charge close to $100,000.
 I'm just curious, how do you go about estimating a job like that?
 Or, do your customers just understand that it take a lot of time and money to do a high quality job and they're willing to pay whatever it takes?

 Thanks again for sharing your progress it's truly inspirational.

-Good question, Well first off any rig is expensive to restore in a lever that I go to.
+Given that level of detail and quality of work you should be getting at least $100 per hour.Good question, Well first off any rig is expensive to restore in a lever that I go to.
 This rig was a two owner rig that I have known about for a long time and was waiting to buy it.
 I referred the owner to TLC to buy a 79 that fit close to what he was looking for.
 But he wanted a 81 that was beige and backed out, so he contacted me again and we went over what he wanted and what I do in a resto (could have skipped alot) and came together in a price and the 81 I knew about.
 I went and bought the 81 and started in.
 Yes it is expensive and I go way over board and much deeper that most will ever go, but its just me.

 All said and done, I may make a few bucks on this one, but I am sure it is around $1 hr and that no BS.